Dashboard: Check if your improvement worked

 - Blue chart: The lower part is your participation: each day is one grey bar.

-- You can zoom in to different time periods, either by pressing the buttons or using the slider.
+- Zoom in to different time periods, either by pressing the buttons or using the slider.

-- You can also download the data as an excel file (.csv) to correlate with other company KPI’s like productivity, absenteeism, employee turnover, revenue, etc.
+- Download the data as an excel file (.csv) to correlate with other company KPI’s like productivity, absenteeism, employee turnover, revenue, etc.